pksrc/cloudtekki/content/posts/euc/hub-templates.md

 In the initial release of the Hub Services, most of the features with some exceptions can only be set at the Global level.
 Customers were not able to provide the customization per group or for a subset of devices to provide an user-centric experience and personalize/tailor content for each personas.
 So with the introduction of Hub templates, we can deliver that curated experience.
 As the name suggests, it allows you to create templates with different set of features and/or configurations to then be deployed to UEM smart groups or Access user groups or both.

+With the latest version of Intelligent Hub and Hub services, Hub Templates is available on all platforms - iOS, Android, Mac, and Windows devices and on a Web browser.
+For more specific guidance around versions of Intelligent Hub and Hub services supporting Hub Templates, please refer [Hub Releases Notes](https://docs.vmware.com/en/VMware-Workspace-ONE/services/rn/VMware-Workspace-ONE-Hub-Services-Release-Notes.html#about).

 Let's jump into the setup..

 ## Setup